electrichive/waggledance/index.md

 - Data science
 	- Moderately difficult to get a well-paying job in data science without a college degree due the need to have other specialized skills (good knowledge of algorithms & data structures, statistics, theoretical math, etc.)

-# Step 2: Work through a short intro course on programming using the language you chose (14 - 45 days)
+# Level 1 - Step 2: Work through a short intro course on programming using your programming language (14 - 45 days)
 ## Instructions
 Decide whether you want to learn primarily through a video lecture series or a book/text-based course.
 (If you're not sure, try the video lectures first.)
 Start the course for your language and start working through the program as fast as possible.